 - Some moms who have really large breasts are actually able to tuck one breast under their armpit while nursing on the other, but this isn’t an option for those of us who aren’t as amply endowed.

 If your baby is older and has been twiddling for some time, it will be difficult to convince him to accept a substitute like a bracelet or toy.
 He will usually toss them aside and keep right on twiddling

 Out of my six babies, three were thumb suckers and had security blankets.
 They held their blankets in one hand while they nursed, but didn’t have to have it at every feeding – only when they were sleepy.

 With the other three, only one was a serious twiddler, and she was a nipple pincher.
 It got worse as she got older, and she responded pretty well to verbal reminders when we were in public, but she still wanted to do it at home when she was nursing to sleep.
 It wasn’t until I got pregnant with her little sister that it became a real problem.
 My nipples were sore, and I just couldn’t stand it anymore.
 She learned pretty quickly that if she twiddled, she had to stop nursing because it made mommy’s nipple sore.
 She was 2 ½ and able to understand this concept.
 By then she was well on her way to weaning and was only nursing a couple of times a day, so it wasn’t a huge issue.

 My youngest daughter was never a serious twiddler, but she did like to put her finger in my mouth at times while she nursing, and she also did a lot of ‘aerobic’ nursing – another behavior we had to limit while nursing in public.
-The toddler in the picture is now twenty-four years old, and she would pitch a fit if she knew I posted this, so shhhh….don’t tell her.
+The toddler in the picture is now twenty-five years old, and she would pitch a fit if she knew I posted this, so shhhh….don’t tell her.